david-nossebro/longlineexplorer/README.md

 It is a web application and a REST API built with React and Spring Boot.
 To be able to run the application you will need to have java and node.js installed.

-To start the API, go into the `BE` folder and run the following command:
+To start the API, go into the `BE/demo/` folder and run the following command:

 ```
 ./mvnw spring-boot:run
 ```

-To start the frontend, go into the FE folder an run the following commands:
+To start the frontend, go into the `FE/demo` folder an run the following commands:

 ```
 npm ci